cdapio/cdap/cdap-docs/developer-guide/source/examples/sparkMovieRating.rst

 from an input stream.

 Data from a sample file is sent to CDAP by the external script *inject-data* to the *ratingsStream*.
-This data is processed by the ``RatingsFlow``, which stores ratings in its entirety in *ratings*, an ObjectStore Dataset.
+This data is processed by the ``RatingsFlow``, which stores ratings in their entirety in *ratings*, an ObjectStore Dataset.

 As these entries are created, they are taken up by the *SparkMovieRatingProgram*, which goes through the entries, calculates predictions and tabulates results in another ObjectStore Dataset, *predictions*.